 Basler Electric enhanced the power supply design for unit case relays.
 This new design created three, wide range power supplies that replace the five previous power supplies.
 Style number identifiers for these power supplies have not been changed so that customers may order the same style numbers that they ordered previously.
 The first newly designed power supplies were installed in unit case relays with EIA date codes 9638 (third week of September 1996).
+Relays with a serial number that consists of one alpha character followed by eight numerical characters also have the new wide range power supplies.
 A benefit of this new design increases the power supply operating ranges such that the 48/125 volt selector is no longer necessary.
-Specific voltage ranges for the three new power supplies and a cross reference to the style number identifiers are shown in Table 3-1.
+Specific voltage ranges for the three new power supplies and a cross reference to the style number identifiers are shown in the following table.